-The original Connoisseur of Malvern studio existed for almost 20 years, starting in 1979 and operating under the ownership and direction of Diane Lewis and her husband Terry.
+The original Connoisseur of Malvern studio existed for 15 years, starting in 1979 and operating under the ownership and direction of Diane Lewis and her husband Terry.
 The design and craftsmanship of the studies produced under the Lewis family aegis propelled the studio to the top of the art porcelain world during those decades.
-Because the studio changed ownership and design focus after it was sold to an American buyer in the late 1990s, collectors of Connoisseur of Malvern may well wish to differentiate between the original-studio and post-studio-sale studies.
+Because the studio changed ownership and staff after it was sold in 1995, collectors of Connoisseur of Malvern may (and should) want to differentiate between the original-studio and post-studio-sale studies.

-Unfortunately this is not as easy as it might seem, because the sale of the company included not only the brand name “Connoisseur” and its butterfly logo but also its copyrighted designs from past decades.
-The new owners of the studio utilized a number of the 1980s design molds for “new” retail editions done in different colorways and with different sculpture names.
+Unfortunately this is not always easy, because the sale of the company included not only the brand name “Connoisseur” and its butterfly logo but also its copyrighted designs from past decades.
+The subsequent owners of the studio utilized a number of the 1980s design molds for “new” retail limited editions done in different colorways and with different sculpture names.
 A few of the molds were even used later for the production of resin figurines by offshore manufacturers; some of these are shown in Resin Copies of Connoisseur Porcelain.

 Collectors of art porcelain are always aware that studios sometimes produced alternate (additional) colorways of a sculpture, and Connoisseur of Malvern did indeed do that occasionally.
 For example, the Azalea Blossom was available in three colorways (red, yellow or white); the limited and open edition Poinsettia studies could be had in either red, pink or white; and there was a pink version of Hydrangea ‘Blue Wave.’

 This is the original Connoisseur of Malvern 1985 study Windborn of an Arab mare and foal.
-It was an edition of 100 which was completed before the studio’s change of ownership.
+It was an edition of 100 which was completed before 1990.

 A similar situation exists with the Arab foal Freedom which was issued by the original studio at the same time as Windborn which it is taken from.
 This was an edition of 100 on a cherry base as shown.
-Unfortunately the post-sale studio subsequently created three different colorways of this piece (a pinto, a dark chestnut with blaze, and a bay with black points), gave their piece the same name (“Freedom”) and sold it in an edition of 250 each.
+Unfortunately the “new” studio subsequently created three different colorways of this piece (a pinto, a dark chestnut with blaze, and a bay with black points), gave their piece the same name (“Freedom”) and sold it in an edition of 250 each during the late 1990s.
 None of the post-sale-studio pieces came with a base (as far as I know) but that alone is not indicative because I’ve seen a few actual 1980s Freedom foals for sale with their base missing.
 Such a re-use of the original sculpture’s name makes things even murkier.

 The only foolproof way to identify an original-studio piece is via a complete backstamp; one cannot rely on the name/logo alone.
 Obviously if the backstamp says “Connoisseur of Malvern” it was made by the original studio but what if it is the shortened version of the name: “Connoisseur”?